-- a.
+- There are situations in addition to single case reports of "serious" - adverse events or reactions that may necessitate rapid communication to regulatory authorities; appropriate medical and scientific judgment should be applied for each situation.
+Examples include: - a.
 For an "expected," serious ADR, an increase in the rate of occurrence which is judged to be clinically important. - b.
-A significant hazard to the patient population, such as lack of efficacy with a medicinal product used in treating life-threatening disease. - c.
-A major safety finding from a newly completed animal study, (such as carcinogenicity).
+A significant hazard to the patient population, such as lack of efficacy with a medicinal product used in treating lifethreatening disease. - major safety finding from a newly completed animal study, such as carcinogenicity).